Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      14. Ingested tracks MUST conform to CMAF track structure defined in [[!MPEGCMAF]].
 Additional constraints on the CMAF track structure are defined in later sections.
-     15. CMAF Tracks MAY use segmentTypeBox to signal [=CMAF media object=] brands like chunk, fragment, segment.
-Such signalling may also be inserted in a later stage by the receiving entity.
+     15. CMAF tracks MAY use segmentTypeBox to signal [=CMAF media object=] brands like chunk, fragment, segment.
+Such signaling may also be inserted in a later stage by the receiving entity.
 A smart receiving entity can detect what type of media object is received from the information in the MovieFragmentBox.